St George's United Reformed Church, Thornton Hough

 St George's Church is in Manor Road, Thornton Hough, Wirral, Merseyside, England.
-It is an active United Reformed Church, and is recorded in the National Heritage List for England as a designated Grade II* listed building.
+Formerly home to a congregation of the United Reformed Church, the church closed in July 2021 and the building is now privately owned.
+It is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

 The church was designed by J. Lomax-Simpson and built in 1906–07 for Lord Leverhulme.
 It is in Neo-Norman style, reflecting Lord Leverhulme's Nonconformity.

 Architecture

 Exterior

 St George's is constructed in sandstone with stone-slate roofs.
 The church has a cruciform plan consisting of a five-bay nave, north and south transepts, a chancel with an apse and a north porch, a south vestry, and a tower over the crossing.
 All the windows are round-headed; the windows along the sides of the church and at the west end have three lights, and those at the east end have two.
 The windows in the transepts are paired, with a round window above.
 At the west end are two gabled porches with round-headed entrances.
 The tower has angle buttresses, and in the bell stage are two-light bell openings and blind arcading.
 On top of the tower is a corbelled parapet and a recessed pyramidal roof.
 To the southeast of the tower is an octagonal stair turret with blind arcading and a pyramidal roof.